Kumaon Regiment: Battle of Rezang La

-120 men of C Company (an Ahir company) of 13 Kumaon, commanded by Maj.
+120 men of C Company of 13 Kumaon, commanded by Maj.
 Shaitan Singh, made a last stand at the Rezang La pass on 18 November 1962.
 13 Kumaon is the only Ahir battalion of regiment.

-The area assigned to C Company was defended by three platoon positions, but the surrounding terrain isolated 13 Kumaon from the rest of the regiment.
+The area assigned to C Company was defended by three platoon positions, but the surrounding terrain isolated 13 Kumaon from the rest of the battalion.
 The Indian artillery was located behind a hill feature blocking the line of fire so the infantry had to fight the battle without artillery support.
 The Chinese suffered no such disadvantage and brought heavy artillery fire upon C Company.

 The Chinese attack, which was expected, came through a dry river bed.
 It was repulsed with heavy machine gun fire by the Indian soldiers.
 The Chinese regrouped and attacked persistently with more reinforcements.
 Maj.
 Shaitan Singh went from post to post raising the morale of his men and continued to fight even after being seriously wounded.
 Of C Company's 120 troops, 114 men were killed; 5 were severely injured and captured.
 They are all said to have escaped captivity and returned.
 The other remaining survivor was sent by Shaitan Singh to inform the headquaraters.
 The Chinese casualties are not known, but a memorial in Rewari claims that 1,300 Chinese soldiers were killed in the battle.

 Maj.
 Shaitan Singh posthumously won the Param Vir Chakra for his actions, the second for the Kumaon Regiment (the first being won by Maj.
 Somnath Sharma).
 Other soldiers defending Rezang La who were awarded Vir Chakras were Nk.
 Hukum Chand (posthumous), Nk.
 Gulab Singh Yadav, L/Nk.
 Ram Singh (posthumous), Sub.
 Ram Kumar and Sub.
 Ram Chander.